feltkamptv/oraclechatapi/README.md

 $client = new oracleSoapApi($soapUrl, $username, $password, $app_id, false, $interface_id, $interface_name);
 ```

+## Need support?

+If you need support with Oracle Service Cloud or with this Chat API PHP class, contact [Customer Interaction Group](http://www.custintgroup.com) or [Feltkamp.tv](http://www.feltkamp.tv)

 ## License

 This code is licensed under the GNU license.